cocos/cocos-docs/en/getting-started/first-game/advance.md

 ### Adjusting lighting

 By default, a **Main Light** node with `cc.DirectionalLight` component is added when creating a new scene.
-So to make the shadows appear in a different position, we can adjust the direction of this parallel light.
+So to make the shadows appear in a different position, we can adjust the direction of this light.
 Click in the **Hierarchy** panel to select the **Main Light** node and adjust the `Rotation` property to (-10, 17, 0).

 ![main light](./images/main-light.png)